istio/istio.io/content/about/notes/1.0.1/index.md

 - Fixed the Istio installation error with endpoint galley not ready.
 - Various mesh expansion fixes.

-## Policy and Telemtry
+## Policy and Telemetry

-- Added an experimental metrics expiration configuration to the Mixer prometheus adapter.
+- Added an experimental metrics expiration configuration to the Mixer Prometheus adapter.
 - Updated Grafana to 5.2.2.

 ### Adapters